Pamela El Kik: Early life and career

-El Kik was born in Deir al-Qamar, south-east of Beirut to Hani El Kik and his wife Taghreed.
+El Kik was born in Deir al-Qamar, south-east of Beirut.
 Her first appearances were long sketches shot with Wassim Tabbarah, at the age of 15.
 Tabbarah encouraged her to be follow a career in art; the young Pamela wanted since to be a professional actress.

 El Kik started her early formal career at the age of 18 while studying communication arts specialized in cinema at The Holy Spirit University of Kaslik (USEK).
-She participated in some local works: Erbit Tenhall (2005), Imraa Min Dayaa (2005) Madame Bambino (2006) and Sara (2009).
+She participated in some local works: Erbit Tenhall (2005), Imraa Min Dayaa (2005), Madame Bambino (2006) and Sara (2009).

+Personal life

+In June 2023 during an interview on Al Jadeed, El Kik addressed speculation about her personal life, stating that she had been wrongly labeled based on her acting roles.
+She expressed support for personal freedom and said she would not object to marrying a woman if she fell in love.
+El Kik also clarified that she is attracted to men but would be open to a relationship with a woman under certain circumstances.
+She rejected being labeled and emphasized that love should not be limited by societal expectations.